curl/everything-curl/libcurl.md

-The next life safer when writing libcurl applications that everyone needs to know about and needs to use extensively, at least while developing libcurl applications or debugging libcurl itself, is to enable "verbose mode":
+The next life safer when writing libcurl applications that everyone needs to know about and needs to use extensively, at least while developing libcurl applications or debugging libcurl itself, is to enable "verbose mode" with `CURLOPT_URL`:

     CURLcode ret = curl_easy_setopt(handle, CURLOPT_VERBOSE, 1L);